ArchitectSystematicTechnology/HyperNetVPNServer/float/roles/prometheus/README.md

 This role sets up monitoring and alerting using [Prometheus](https://prometheus.io).
-It will scrape all *monitoring_targets* defined in your services.yml file, as well as a number of host-level metrics for every host in the Ansible inventory.
+It will scrape all *monitoring_endpoints* defined in your services.yml file, as well as a number of host-level metrics for every host in the Ansible inventory.

 It also includes [Grafana](https://grafana.com) for dashboards.